nwchemgit/nwchem-wiki/Basis.md

        ...
  END
 ```
-The folllwing sections examine the keywords on the first line of the BASIS directive:
+The following sections examine the keywords on the first line of the `BASIS` directive:

 ### Basis set NAME
  `NAME` :